Esri/i3s_pointscene_update_1_7/README.md

-Scene Layers: Service and Package Standard
+Scene Layers: Service and Package Standard (THIS REPO IS A DRAFT FOR POINT SCENE LAYER 1.7 AND CONTAINS DEAD LINKS.
+POINT README AND VERSION HISTORY ARE THE ONLY LINKS HERE THAT CURRENTLY WORK.)
 ===============================================

 ![Multiple scene layers in web scene viewer](./sceneLayers.jpg )